Ferdinand VI: Foreign policy

 During the War of the Austrian Succession and the Seven Years' War, Spain reinforced its military might.

 The main conflict was its confrontation with Portugal over the colony of Sacramento, from which British contraband was transferred down the Río de la Plata.
 In 1750 José de Carvajal helped Spain and Portugal strike a deal.
 Portugal agreed to renounce the colony and its claim to free navigation down the Río de la Plata.
 In return, Spain ceded to Portugal two regions on the Brazilian border, one in the Amazon and the other to the south, in which were seven of the thirty Jesuit Guaraní towns.
 The Spanish had to expel the missionaries, generating a conflict with the Guaraní people that lasted eleven years.

 The conflict over the towns provoked a crisis in the Spanish Court.
 Ensenada, favorable to the Jesuits, and Father Rávago, confessor of the King and members of the Society of Jesus, were fired, accused of hindering the agreements with Portugal.

+Hunting

+As other Bourbon kings, he enjoyed hunting, a pastime recommended to fight familial hypochondria.

+The preserved 1745-1755 records of his hunts provide information about the biodiversity of the royal estates, mostly El Pardo, Casa de Campo, El Retiro.

+He hunted 75% of the days in the period, downing thousands of pieces every year.